0xadri/notes-js/__aws-cloud-practitioner.md

 Goes hand-in-hand with Horizontal Scalability (Elasticity)

-Applications run at least in two AZs to survive a data center loss.
+Applications run at least in two AZs to survive a data center loss. <br />
 Multi-AZ deployment is an example of High Availability.

 Supporting High Availability by default: